delving/narthex/README.md

 ## Introduction

-[Narthex](http://en.wikipedia.org/wiki/Narthex) is an online XML analyzer for preparing cultural heritage metadata files for consumption by other software.
-You drop your XML file (zipped) onto Narthex and it will do complete comprehensive rigorous analysis, revealing the schema as well as everything about the content of all non-empty elements and attributes.
-The results can be browsed as well as made available via an API to other software.
+[Narthex](http://en.wikipedia.org/wiki/Narthex) is firstly an online XML analyzer for discovering the structure and content of cultural heritage metadata files.
+It can acquire data either by dropping an XML(gzip) file into the application, or by harvesting records via OAI-PMH or directly from the AdLib API (the first custom technique).
+The analysis results can be browsed as well as made available via an API to other software.
+The acquired datasets can be harvested from Narthex using OAI-PMH.

-This is only the first step.
-The next phases in the project will involve building vocabulary alignments, performing link checks, geo-coordinate conversions or whatever else is necessary to prepare the data for entry into the [nave](http://en.wikipedia.org/wiki/Nave) of the CultureCloud.
+Analysis is only the first step, since features will be added to Narthex enabling the improvement of the data as well.
+Currently, there is a Terminology Mapping feature which allows users to map utilized terms from the source to concepts expressed in SKOS/XML.

 Technologies: **AngularJS**, **D3JS**, **RequireJS**, **Playframework**, and **Akka**.
 (Thanks to James Ward and the TypeSafe Activator and WebJars people!)|

 ## Background

-Narthex makes up part of the CultureBrokers project, co-funded by the Swedish Arts Council and the British Museum, and developed by by Delving BV.
+Initially, Narthex was part of the CultureBrokers project, co-funded by the Swedish Arts Council and the British Museum, and developed by by Delving BV.
+Subsequent developments for Terminology Mapping were developed for the [RCE](http://www.cultureelerfgoed.nl/), and further developments to expand the statistical analysis are also funded by RCE.

 ## Development